 If a move you’re thinking of wasn’t mentioned in this guide, then its usage isn’t recommended or advised against.
 Feel free to train your amiibo however you’d like — slight deviations from the “norm” can be a good thing sometimes!

 That wraps up our seminar on Mii Swordfighter!
-Despite being top-tier, he isn’t seen as often as we’d like.
+Despite being top-tier, it isn’t seen as often as we’d like.
 Keep in mind that you can’t change the Mii of a Mii Swordfighter amiibo without resetting the figure’s save data, so make sure you pick out the perfect Mii.
 We do have a wiki page on Mii Swordfighter that provides more information on his metagame placement, so be sure to give it a look.
 Feel free to check out our Discord server, too — and use it to ask any additional questions you may have!
 Thanks so much for reading, and until next time!

 If you would like to read more amiibo training guides, please follow this link.